-Locate and install the ucd-snmp RPM or net-snmp RPM, ucd-snmp-utils RPM or net-snmp-utils RPM packages.
+Locate and install the ucd-snmp RPM, ucd-snmp-utils RPM packages.
 These packages are also located in the /ISM/Software/linux/dmisnmp directory on the ISM CD.
 Use the rpm command to install each package.
 For example, the following commands install versions of these packages.
 (Note that the numbers in these filenames may change for different versions of Linux supported.):